rapidDevGroup/autoCMS/README.md

 ```
 **NOTE:**
 * All auto-nav tags needs an autocms description attribute.
-* All navigation links that link to the same page and have the same text must have the same description.
+* All navigation links that link to the same page and have the same text must have the same autocms description.
-* All internal site links require this tag.
+* All internal site links require these tag.

 #### Footer Tag **(Being Worked On)**